asekar23/cse15l-lab-reports/lab-report-3-week5.md

 ## `grep-w` <br />

 This command searches for all words in a file that match a particular string.
-It can be useful to look for search for specific things in a file in a quicker and more efficient manner.
+It can be useful to look for search for specific things in a file in a quicker and more efficient manner. <br />

 1.      grep -w "journal" find-results.txt
         technical/plos/journal.pbio.0030032.txt